MEET THE TEAM

 Ju Eun (Aeri) is the Executive Director of IBREA Foundation.
+Ju Eun took a major role in establishing IBREA’s office in the U.S. and developing IBREA’s collaboration with the UN since 2007.
 She has been leading IBREA projects in Africa and Latin America since 2011.
-Ju Eun took a major role in establishing IBREA’s office in the U.S.and developing IBREA’s collaboration with the UN since 2007.
-From 2009-2011, she has been Associate Editor of Brain World magazine, IBREA’s quarterly publication which explores cutting-edge science and how its findings can affect human health, culture, education, global issues and more.
+From 2009 to 2011, she has been Associate Editor of Brain World magazine, IBREA’s quarterly publication which explores cutting-edge science and how its findings can affect human health, culture, education, global issues, and more.
 She majored in Biology in Busan National University.
-She has more than 12 years experience in teaching brain-based holistic education in Korea and the US.
+She has more than 12 years experience in teaching brain-based holistic education in Korea and the U.S.

 Isabel Pastor Guzman, Program Director

 Isabel is currently Program Director at IBREA Foundation and Editor-in-Chief of Brain World magazine.
 As certified instructor by IBREA since November 2009, Isabel has developed and implemented numerous seminars and programs in New York, Liberia, El Salvador, Sierra Leone, Costa Rica, the Philippines, India, and Hawaii.
 From July 2003 until July 2008, Isabel worked for the International Organization for Migrations (IOM) in its regional offices in Brussels and Budapest, developing policies and programs to facilite legal migration to Europe.
 She holds a B.A. in Law and an M.A. in Public Administration from the Harvard Kennedy School.